aolkin/hrdc/docs/publicity.md

 ensure the date and time are formatted correctly, as it will not save if they are not.

+You can also list a note for each performance date, such as "Free with HUID" or similar.
+The note will be displayed in parentheses next to the date and time.

 ## Cast and Staff

 Please list everyone involved in your show, from executive staff to build crew